contri-dev/LuizContriBlog/content/english/about.md

 title: KNOW MORE <br> ABOUT ME
 ---

-My name is Luiz, I am passionate about solving problems and I love the flexibility I have for this in the technology area.
-I believe that both life and a company are summarized in the choices that are made, and the data ensures that the best decision is made.
-That is why I seek improvement in data science, data analytics and machine learning, with the aim of generating important insights for the company's future.
-Currently studying computer science at Faculdade Impacta de Tecnologia.
+My name is Luiz, I am passionate about solving problems and I love the flexibility that I have for doing that in the technology area.

+I believe that both life and a company can be represented by the choices that are made, and working with data ensures that the best decision will be taken.
+That is the reason why I seek improvement in data science, data analytics and machine learning, with the aim of generating important insights for the company's future.

+I am currently studying computer science at Faculdade Impacta de Tecnologia.

-My skill set includes:
+My skill set:
 - Statistics Knowledge
 - Python (Numpy, Scipy, Pandas, Matplotlib, Seaborn, Scikit-learn, Keras, Flask, Streamlit)
 - R (Tidyverse)